shoulder season rail-first travel eco nomads

 Packing Guidance for Shoulder Seasons

-Layering for Unpredictable Climates
+Layering for unpredictable conditions

 Challenges of Season-Stretching Travel